terraform-viettelidc/terraform-provider-vcloud/website/docs/d/nsxt_alb_importable_cloud.html.markdown

 ---
-layout: "vcd"
+layout: "vcloud"
 page_title: "Viettel IDC Cloud: vcloud_nsxt_alb_importable_cloud"
-sidebar_current: "docs-vcd-datasource-nsxt-alb-importable-cloud"
+sidebar_current: "docs-vcloud-datasource-nsxt-alb-importable-cloud"
 description: |-
   Provides a data source to reference existing ALB Importable Clouds.
 An NSX-T Importable Cloud is a reference to a Cloud configured in ALB Controller.
 ---

-# vcd\_nsxt\_alb\_importable\_cloud
+# vcloud\_nsxt\_alb\_importable\_cloud

-Supported in provider *v3.4+* and VCD 10.2+ with NSX-T and ALB.
+Supported in provider *v3.4+* and Vcloud 10.2+ with NSX-T and ALB.

 Provides a data source to reference existing ALB Importable Clouds.
 An NSX-T Importable Cloud is a reference to a Cloud configured in ALB Controller.

 ~> Only `System Administrator` can use this data source.

-~> VCD 10.3.0 has a caching bug which prevents listing importable clouds immediately after [ALB Controller](/providers/vmware/vcd/latest/docs/resources/nsxt_alb_controller) is created.
+~> Vcloud 10.3.0 has a caching bug which prevents listing importable clouds immediately after [ALB Controller](/providers/vmware/vcloud/latest/docs/resources/nsxt_alb_controller) is created.
 This data should be available 15 minutes after the Controller is created.

 ## Example Usage